meiosis97/StableMate/pkg/README.md

 predictivity selection) of the pseudo-predictor.
 True predictors with predictivity scores larger than the upper quantile are selected as predictive and hence marked in the plot.
-Similarly, the horizontal dashed lines corresponds to the bootstrap quantile of the stability score of the pseudo-predictor. stability selection is done analogously.
+Similarly, the horizontal dashed lines correspond to the bootstrap quantile of the stability score of the pseudo-predictor.
+Stability selection is done analogously.

-Note that, the stability scores we show here are **conditional**: they measure how stable predictors are conditioning on they are predictive.
+Note that the stability scores we show here are **conditional**: they measure how stable predictors are conditioning on whether they are predictive.
 We can also visualize how **predictive and stable** predictors are on the y-axis by changing the *stab_imp_type* argument of *stablemate*